Addressing Label Leakage in Knowledge Tracing Models: Experiments

 \subsection{Results and Discussion}

-In order to shed light on the problem of data-leakage during training (\textit{Problem 2}), we compared the original implementations of AKT and DKT to the model variations introduced in Section~\ref{main} using the ASSISTments2009 and CorrAS09 datasets.
+In order to shed light on the problem of label leakage during training (section~\ref{sec:train}), we compared the original implementations of AKT and DKT to the model variants introduced in section~\ref{main} using the ASSISTments2009 and CorrAS09 datasets.
 CorrAS09 is identical to ASSISTments2009, but with duplicate KCs.
-Table~\ref{tab:assist} shows that, unlike all the introduced models, both AKT and DKT experience a significant decrease in performance on CorrAS09.
+Table~\ref{tab:fullbench} shows that both AKT and DKT experience a significant decrease in performance on CorrAS09, unlike all the introduced model variants.

-Furthermore, the introduced models greatly outperform their original counterparts on the Duolingo2018 and Riiid2020 datasets, which both have a high average number of KCs per question.
+Furthermore, the introduced models greatly outperform their original counterparts on the Duolingo2018 and Riiid2020 datasets as seen in Table~\ref{tab:fullbench}.
+Both of these datasets have high average number of KCs per question.
 Moreover, Riiid2020 has the highest count of unique KC groups relative to its question count.
-This suggests a strong negative effect of data leakage, which becomes more pronounced with an increase in the number of KCs per question.
+This suggest a strong negative effect of label leakage, which becomes more pronounced with an increase in the number of KCs per question.
 The introduced models are also outperforming their original counterpart on datasets with few KCs per question.
-However, the data-leakage effect is not as significant.
+However, the label leakage effect is not as significant.

-Finally, models trained with mask label, \texttt{<MASK>}, exhibit competitive performance, with AKT-ML winning in nearly all benchmarks, even surpassing models that do not expand knowledge concepts (KCs).
+Finally, models trained with a mask label, \texttt{MASK}, exhibit competitive performance.
+Specifically, AKT-ML is winning in nearly all benchmarks, even surpassing models that do not expand knowledge concepts (KCs).

 All benchmark results were tested with a window size of $150$ questions, which is a fixed window size unless the sequence does not contain $150$ questions.
-If the model requires an expanded KC-student sequence, the $150$ questions are further processed into an expanded sequence of KC-student interactions, thus avoiding \textit{Problem 1}.
+If the model requires an expanded KC-student sequence, the $150$ questions are further processed into an expanded sequence of KC-student interactions, thus avoiding inconsistent sequence lengths between models that expand the original sequences into KCs and models that do not (\textbf{KDVMN}, \textbf{QIKT}, \textbf{DeepIRT}).
 Note that the $150$ questions can be expanded to around $400$ in a dataset like Duolingo2018.
 If we do not enforce this, we can falsely increase performance results.
-For example, DKT has a mean AUC of $0.6622$ over a fixed expanded sequence length of $150$ KCs instead of $150$ question on the Duoalingo2018 dataset, which is an improvement over the reported value of $0.6543$ in Table~\ref{tab:assist}.
-Similarly, it has a mean AUC of $0.815$ for the Algebra2005 dataset, which is higher than the reported value of $0.8059$.
+For example, DKT has a mean AUC of $0.6622$ over a fixed expanded sequence length of $150$ KCs instead of $150$ question on the Duolingo2018 dataset, which is an improvement over the reported value of $0.6518$ in Table~\ref{tab:fullbench}.
+Similarly, it has a mean AUC of $0.815$ for the Algebra2005 dataset, which is higher than the reported value of $0.8070$.